maximbilan/iOS-Swift-Drawing-App/README.md

 }
 </pre>

-First, draw the pre render image and after that render current bezier path.<br>
+First, draw the pre-render image and after that render the current bezier path.<br>
 Now, main of our application, it's touch handling.

-In <i>touchesBegan</i> function we save last point and reset the point counter.
+In <i>touchesBegan</i> function we save the last point and reset the point counter.

 <pre>
 override func touchesBegan(touches: Set<NSObject>, withEvent event: UIEvent) {